-- Can I Contribute to a SIMPLE IRA From a Non Self-employed Income?
+Can I Contribute to an IRA With No Earned Income?

 A traditional individual retirement arrangement provides working people with a tax-deferred way to build up savings that will provide income after they retire.
 Contributions to an IRA are deducted from your taxable earned income.
 The rules governing tax-deductible IRA contributions draw a critical distinction between income earned from working and income from other sources.

-No Contribution Allowed
+When No Contributions Are Allowed